Services at the Wendell Johnson Speech & Hearing Clinic

 Our mission at The University of Iowa Department of Communication Sciences and Disorders is to be the premier institution for training, research, clinical service, and outreach in the fields of speech-language pathology and audiology.

 At the Wendell Johnson Speech and Hearing Clinic, we strive to provide: 1) superior clinical education to graduate students in speech-language pathology and audiology, and 2) excellent clinical services to individuals with communication and related disorders in the community and across the State of Iowa.

 Do you or someone close to you have a diagnosed or suspected communication disorder?
 Referrals to the Wendell Johnson Speech and Hearing Center can be made by audiologists, speech-language-pathologists, educators, physicians or through self-referrals.
-Current assessment information is important for planning treatment.
+A current assessment (diagnosis) is important for planning treatment.
 It is helpful to have recent assessments and treatment plans forwarded before your scheduled appointment.
-However, if current data is not available, assessments can be scheduled at this clinic.
+However, if those are not available, diagnostic appointments with appropriate testing can be scheduled at the clinic.

 Payment of services

 The Wendell Johnson Speech and Hearing Clinic submits claims to: